Philco Model 4654 Predicta Television (1958)

 Removing the Main PC Board

-The main PC board is connected to the chassis with six solder lugs and over two dozen wirewrapped connections.
+The main PC board is connected to the chassis with six solder lugs and over two dozen wire-wrapped connections.
 The next photo shows one corner of the board, with connecting leads still attached.
-(This shot was taken before I cleaned the board, needless to say!)

-Near the center of the photo, you can see two wirewrap pins connected to nothing.
-One still holds the remains of a wirewrapped lead.
+Near the center of the photo, you can see two wire-wrap pins connected to nothing.
+One still holds the remains of a wrapped lead.
 These leads puzzled me at first.
-The TV seemed to work normally, but something had clearly been disconnected.
+The TV worked normally, but something had been disconnected.

-I would later learn that these are attachment points for the speaker wires.
-A previous repairman had rerouted the leads and made a direct "midair" connection between the audio output transformer and the speaker.
+I later learned that these are attachment points for the speaker wires.
+A previous repairman had rerouted the wires and made a direct connection between the audio output transformer and the speaker.

-The previous photo also shows some of the multi-part components used in this PC board.
+The previous photo also shows some of the multi-component "couplates" used in this PC board.
 On three sides of the 9BR7 tube you will see flat, orange components.
 The rightmost one looks like a wafer with four cylindrical shapes on its side.
-This is a "couplate," an early form of integrated circuit containing capacitors and resistors used in the vertical circuits.
+I will later replace this one to fix the vertical hold.

-Before disconnecting anything, I made a drawing of the board which showed every connection and lug.
-This would serve as my roadmap back to Kansas, and I highly recommend that you use such a diagram rather than rely on your memory.
+Before disconnecting anything, I made a drawing of the board that showed every connection and lug.
+This would serve as my roadmap back to Kansas, and I strongly recommend that you use such a diagram rather than rely on your memory.

-The next image shows my hand-drawn diagram.
-If you have the Sams Photofact for this TV, you can save time by simply annotating page 17 with the same information.
-Note that this diagram applies only to my model.
+Below is my hand-drawn diagram.
+If you have the Sams Photofact, you can save time by annotating page 17 with the same information.
+This diagram applies only to my model.
 I assume that the board for the 17-inch sets will have some differences.
 You may also notice some differences in wire colors, so make a careful note of what is present in your set.

 The next photo shows how I began to disconnect the board.